Merchant & Townswomen at Home

 Since she was able to buy goods almost prepared, her cooking options

 variety of dishes that a townswoman was able to prepare.

-A townswoman or merchant woman would almost certainly have had domestic
+A townswoman or merchant woman would almost certainly have had

-and were employed on a live-in basis.
+from the country and were employed on a live-in basis.
 This also

 gave a young woman the skills she needed to learn in household

 management before marrying and setting up house of her own.

-Some women on the edges of towns may have been able to keep chickens
+Some women on the edges of towns may have been able to keep chickens,

 but those in the inner or bigger towns would have bought their

 eggs from the markets or shops.

 As with the rural and peasant women, a woman living in a town

-The illumination at right from Katherine of Cleaves Book of Hours
+The illumination at right from Katherine of Cleaves Book of

-way mothers do today.
+much the same way mothers do today.